CLEAR: Causal Learning Framework For Robust Histopathology Tumor Detection Under Out-Of-Distribution Shifts: Conclusion

 \section{Conclusion}

-This paper introduces a causal framework to address domain shift in histopathology using front-door adjustment with Causal-Preserving Interventional Transformation.
-Experiments on the CAMELYON17 and PHIST datasets show substantial improvements, underscoring the potential of causal approaches to build more reliable and robust models for clinical applications.
-However, the method requires multi-source domain datasets, which may be limited by cost or privacy concerns, and Stain Normalization introduces additional computational overhead.
-For future work, we plan to validate this approach on larger cohorts and extend it to a broader range of medical imaging tasks.
+This paper proposes CLEAR, a causal framework for addressing domain shift in histopathology via Causal-Preserving Interventional Transformations.
+By exploiting causal relationships in semantic features, CLEAR achieves consistent improvements on the CAMELYON17 and BMHist datasets, demonstrating the effectiveness of causal learning for robust clinical models.
+Future work will validate this approach on larger cohorts, analyze spatial context effects and general domain generalization methods, and apply it to a broader range of medical imaging tasks.